 - An organisation needs to understand what needs to be kept and for how long, but any paper records past the required dates should be destroyed.

-- This can be done by onsite shredding with our mobile shredder or by securely collecting the records and shredding them on our superfast new shredders at Ditchling Common
+- This can be done by mobile onsite shredding with our mobile shredder or by securely collecting the records and shredding them on our superfast new shredders at Ditchling Common

 - How long should you keep records?
 Well, this depends on what type of records you have, typically about 6 years for most business records.